Component-Oriented-PHP/tutorials/basic/6-dispatching-to-a-class.md

 Back in our front controller, we use the `Laminas\Diactoros\ServerRequestFactory` to create a request object, which is an instance of `Laminas\Diactoros\ServerRequest`.
 So in our controller, why do we type-hint against the `Psr\Http\Message\ServerRequestInterface` instead of that concrete class?
 This is a core principle of modern application design.
 By depending on an interface (which is like a contract for how a class should behave) rather than a specific implementation, we decouple our controller from the component that creates the request.
 If we ever decide to switch from `laminas-diactoros` to another library that also follows the PSR-7 standard, we wouldn't have to change a single line of code in our controller!

 Now, you may ask, but **aren't we using HtmlResponse class directly?
-Won't we have to replace it with something else?** Yes... and to answer that we are covering inversion of control in the next chapter.
+Won't we have to replace it with something else?** Yes... and to answer that we are covering inversion of control in chapter 8.

 Also, you might have noticed the private keyword directly in the constructor's parameter list.
 This is a nifty feature from PHP 8 called Constructor Property Promotion.
 It's just a more concise way of writing this: